 The ulnar nerve is a major nerve that runs through the arm.
 It is responsible for movement and sensation in the forearm and the hand.
 It allows intricate hand movements like writing, typing and holding objects, all of which are critical in day to day life.

 The ulnar nerve travels through a small tunnel at the back of the elbow called the cubital tunnel.
 It is well protected within this tunnel but can get compressed at times, resulting in cubital tunnel syndrome.

 Patients with cubital tunnel syndrome experience tingling along the inner side of the forearm, weakness in the hand muscles and pain along the inner side of the elbow.

 Diagnosing cubital tunnel syndrome

 A physiotherapist will conduct an initial examination to identify the cause of pain and nerve compression.
 A series of tests are performed to identify restrictions in sensation and muscle function.
-Additional tests may be required to determine the extent nerve and bone abnormalities.
+Additional tests may be required to determine the extent of nerve and bone abnormalities.
 An x-ray of the elbow may be conducted to rule out loose bone fragments compressing on the ulnar nerve.

 Treatments of elbow pain

 In the initial stages of the condition, pain and tingling occur due to constant irritation of the nerve.
 The referring physician and physiotherapist may decide that it's best for the patient to use a brace.
-This protects the nerve, muscles and bones as they are healing.
+This protects the nerve, muscles, and bones as they are healing.
 As symptoms reduce, therapy emphasizes an improvement in function with the following treatment mechanisms: